Absolventa/best_boy/README.md

 Changelog
 ---------
 #### HEAD (not released yet)
+* Add support for Rails 5.2 and all versions below Rails 6.0

 #### 3.4.1
 * Fix display awkward display of event sources (they occurred multiple times) and its impact on summed values in admin area